 Guadalajara has a dynamic restaurant scene and the steakhouse is no exception.
-Jalisco isn’t particularly famous for thick-cut steaks but it is a good thing we have a lot of transplants from the northern Mexican states (Sonora has particularly good beef) and others from Argentina.
+Jalisco isn’t particularly famous for thick-cut steaks but it is a good thing we have a lot of transplants from northern Mexican (Sonora has particularly good beef) and others from Argentina.

 Sometimes all you want is a thick-cut piece of meat, crispy on the outside and rare in the middle.
 An old coworker used to say, “Anything less than three fingers is carpaccio” and I think there is some truth to that.
 I used to work in the Guadalajara restaurant industry and I still know a lot of people that are managing some of the best restaurants for steak in town.
 These are my favorites.